paco-vive/EXOEXPLORER_UserFrontendDataBase/README.md

 ---

-# EXOEXPLORER: EXOEXPLORER Frontend with Data Base
+# EXOEXPLORER: Frontend with Data Base

 **EXOEXPLORER** is an innovative space exploration app designed for the [NASA Space Apps Challenge 2024](https://www.spaceappschallenge.org/).
 This app provides a main interface with three key modes: